Ping i525 vs i210: What Are the Differences?

 Although the i525 is primarily designed for better players who prioritize distance and shot-making over forgiveness, it still provides a level of forgiveness that can benefit players of all skill levels.

-The cavity-back design and tungsten toe weight help to increase the MOI and stability of the club on off-center hits, reducing the amount of distance lost on mis-hits.
+The cavity-back design and tungsten toe weight help to increase the MOI and stability of the club on off-center hits, minimizing distance lost on mis-hits.

 Pros: